 As our MBA finance students consider the various opportunities in the world of finance, I would encourage you to explore the opportunities in investing in distressed assets.
 There are many ways to tap into the distressed assets space.
 Some of them include

 - Private equity firms that specialize in distressed assets;

 - Banking departments that lend to distressed asset investors, etc.

 However, investing in distressed assets also has a high degree of risk.
-This risk is usually due to misreading the reason for distress or for misplaced or incorrect future expectations.
-The article also highlights an example of William Ackman’s (Perishing Square Capital Management) experience in investing in Stuyvesant Town and Peter Cooper Village.
+This risk is usually due to misreading the reason for distress or due to misplaced or incorrect future expectations.
+This article also highlights an example of William Ackman’s (Perishing Square Capital Management) experience in investing in Stuyvesant Town and Peter Cooper Village.

 If you are interested in learning more about investing in distressed assets, please do call or email us.
 Our finance tutors will be happy to assist you with learning how to evaluate and model opportunities.